JacobKnittle/Microsoft-Azure-VM-and-ProtonVPN-Setup/README.md

 # ProtonVPN-Setup-and-Usage
 ![image](https://github.com/JacobKnittle/ProtonVPN-Setup-and-Usage/assets/124555008/2761652e-1a4d-479a-851a-af0b9955be54)
 <h1>ProtonVPN Setup and Usage</h1>
-This tutorial teaches how to setup a VPN using a Virtual Machine on Microsoft Azure<br />
+This tutorial teaches how to setup a Virtual Machine on Microsoft Azure and then install and setting up Proton VPN on the VM.<br />

 <h2>Environments and Technologies Used</h2>